 - Take into account the Open Access requirements set by your research funder

 - Do they have an OA policy?
 Do you need to include OA costs in your grant application?
 Check Sherpa Juliet.

 - Have a plan of when and where you want to publish and how you want to make your publications Open Access.

-- Discuss and agree the approach with your research collaborators and co-authors (where applicable).
+- Discuss and agree the approach with your research collaborators and co-authors.

-- You publish your article in a subscription journal, then self-archive a copy of the accepted manuscript (the final peer-reviewed version) in our institutional repository, the Oxford University Research Archive (ORA) and/or a subject repository (such as EuropePMC, ArXiv, SSRN).
-It is made freely available after an embargo period.
+- Publish your article in a subscription journal, and self-archive a copy of the accepted manuscript (the final peer-reviewed version) in our institutional repository, the Oxford University Research Archive (ORA).
+There are also subject repositories such as EuropePMC, ArXiv, SSRN.
+The manuscript is made freely available (after any embargo period set by publisher).
 No fee is charged.
-This is known as the green route and is the University’s preferred mechanism.
+This is the green route and is the University’s preferred mechanism.

 - Publish in an open access journal or a ‘hybrid’ journal with an OA option.
 You pay an Article Processing Charge (APC) to make the item available immediately on the publisher’s website.
 The OA option means there are no subscription fees for libraries or charges to individual users to read the article.
-This is known as the gold route and can be used where the publisher embargo on green is longer than your funder permits.
+This is the gold route and can be used where the publisher embargo on green is longer than your funder permits.
 If you need or wish to pay a charge by the publisher to make an item immediately Open Access via the publisher’s site, then make sure you include this in your proposed budget.
-Or in the case of RCUK and the Wellcome Trust/Charity Open Access Fund, apply for funds from the Block Grants they provide to Oxford.
+Or in the case of RCUK and the Wellcome Trust and other former Charity Open Access Fund charities, apply for funds from the Block Grants they provide to Oxford.